When you have a stomach bug it can feel like you’re hiding an embarrassing secret while keeping one eye on the nearest toilet.

 No parent forgets when their child has had the dreaded gastroenteritis.
 It’s unpleasant and can easily spread throughout the family, leaving you bed-bound and miserable for up to a week.

-The rotavirus bug is the main cause in children, causing sudden vomiting and diarrhoea, and it’s usually simply a result of a child failing to wash their hands properly after going to the toilet.
+The rotavirus bug is a leading cause in children^^, with symptoms such as sudden vomiting and diarrhoea, and it’s usually simply a result of a child failing to wash their hands properly after going to the toilet.

 Unfortunately, the illness usually needs to run its course, so call in sick to the school and the office until it passes.
 Be sure to drink plenty of water to stay hydrated, rest and you may choose to take paracetamol to help ease the fever and any aches you may have.

-And as with any signs of diarrhoea, you may like to relieve it with loperamide capsules* and avoid high fibre foods that could make symptoms worse.
+And as with any signs of diarrhoea, avoid high fibre foods that could make symptoms worse.

 Are you one of those people who gets nauseous if they sit in the back of a car?
 Travel or motion sickness is a very common complaint, which can make you feel sick, dizzy or like you might vomit.